 It took me until February to commit to running twice the distance I’d ever completed before.

 Once the credit card was entered and I submitted the purchase for the Ottawa Marathon, I’m pretty certain I yelled a sentence that intertwined “What have I done?!”, “@%$#^!” and “I can always get a refund right?”.
 I clicked the refund policy.

 Five years ago, I had done a unimpressive amount of training for my half-marathon.
 This manifested both in stagnant results and a painfully long recovery process.
 If I was to complete a marathon I would have to get serious about training.
 I hadn’t trained since.

 Now I live in Canada.
 Most of my winter cardio consists of running for the bus, occasional snowboarding, and playing indoor-soccer once a week.
 I am not equipped for running in wintertime.
-I have a nightmare of landing flat-footed on a hidden slab of ice.
+I have a nightmare of landing flat-footed on a hidden patch of ice.
 I decided to wait until the snow melted off the side-walks before training.
 This would be ample time to do a bunch of anxiety-inducing research while sporadically staring down that refund button.
 The marathon was in May.
 The internet research results came in with the inevitable realization that a typical marathon training plan requires at least 16 weeks.
 I had about 9.5 left.
 Oops…time to compress!

 My first run was a 10K in March.
 No problem.

 My second run was a 25K in March, three days later.
 Problem.
 After what was a miserable snow/hail windy wet mix of garbage weather, I had completed a personal record (PR) in distance.
 My time included walking and was just shy of an additional hour over my 21K record… for 4 extra kilometers.
 Although I was happy for running such a far distance, I was horrified to think that I needed to complete almost twice that stretch.